pyxem/kikuchipy/README.md

 Processing builds upon the tools for multi-dimensional data analysis provided by the [HyperSpy](https://hyperspy.org/) library.
-This means that the `EBSD` class, which has several common methods for processing of EBSD patterns, also inherits all methods from HyperSpy's `Signal2D` and `Signal` classes.
+This means that the `EBSD` class, which has several common methods for processing of EBSD patterns, also inherits all applicable methods from HyperSpy's `Signal2D` and `Signal` classes.

 KikuchiPy is released under the GPL v3 license.